To Report a Spill:

-The DEC Spill Program assesses the environmental impact of hazardous materials spills, oversees the cleanup of spills, and enforces environmental laws and regulations triggered by releases of hazardous materials to the environment (See:Vermont Statutes Specific to Spills and Vermont Hazardous Waste Management Regulations (VHWMR), 7-105).
-A program member is available 24-hours a day, 7 days a week, all year round.
-The DEC Spill Program works with first response organizations and responsible parties to determine if a spill impacts or threatens sensitive receptors such as surface waters or drinking water wells.
-Program members oversee the cleanup of a spills, and work with Environmental Enforcement to enforce environmental regulations triggered by spills.
-The DEC Spill Program has the authority to hire cleanup contractors when the responsible party cannot be identified in a timely manner or is unwilling/unable to conduct the cleanup.
+The Spill Program assesses the environmental impact of hazardous materials spills, oversees the cleanup of spills, and enforces environmental laws and regulations triggered by releases of hazardous materials to the environment (See:Vermont Statutes Specific to Spills and Vermont Hazardous Waste Management Regulations (VHWMR), 7-105).
+A program member is available 24-hours a day, 7 days a week, year-round.
+The Spill Program works with first responders and responsible parties to determine if a spill impacts or threatens sensitive receptors such as surface waters or drinking water wells.
+Program members oversee the cleanup of a spills, and work with Environmental Enforcement to enforce applicable environmental regulations.
+The Spill Program has the authority to hire cleanup contractors when the responsible party cannot be identified in a timely manner or is unwilling/unable to conduct the cleanup.
 It is also obligated to pursue cost recovery from potentially responsible parties when State funds have been expended.

 Spills must be reported immediately (as the response allows).
 Do not report a spill by email, text or any written form of communication.
-You must talk directly with someone from Emergency Management or a member of the DEC Spill Program.
+You must talk directly with someone from Emergency Management or a member of the Spill Program.
 Leaving only a voicemail will not suffice.
 Use the spill reporting numbers above.
 Do not call spill program members' direct lines to report a spill.
 For spills that impact (or potentially impact) surface water, you will also need to call the National Response Center.
-For general program questions or information about reporting requirements contact Tim Cropley (802) 828-1138 (or request to speak to a different spill program member if Tim is unavailable).
+For general program questions or information about reporting requirements contact Tim Cropley at (802) 828-1138 (or request to speak to a different program member if Tim is unavailable).

 What types of spills need to be reported?